Bergen County Technical High School, Teterboro Campus: Majors

 This major offers courses geared towards engineering, with a more specific focus on aerospace engineering.
 Classes include Intro to Aerospace Engineering, Digital Electronics, and Principles of Engineering.
 Aerospace Engineering started in September 2014, replacing the Pre-Engineering major.
+Upon competing the program, students will have a working knowledge of Computer Assisted Design (CAD), and both college-level and AP coursework.

 Science (A Physics First Approach)

-Bergen Tech has also been recognized for their rigorous physics department, where nearly 64% of students move on to take AP Physics B (now updated to AP Physics 1) in their sophomore year.
+Bergen Tech has also been recognized for their rigorous physics department, where nearly 64% of students move on to take AP Physics 2 in their sophomore year.
 Dr. Robert Goodman, a former Bergen Tech physics teacher, who was named New Jersey Teacher of the Year for 2005-2006., is an advocate of the Physics First methodology and did his doctoral dissertation at Rutgers University based on the success of teaching Physics First to freshman based on the model he implemented at Bergen Tech.
-The science curriculum framework centers around freshmen taking Physics Honors, with the option of taking AP Physics 1, AP Physics 2, AP Physics C, and Waves and Modern Physics from NJIT in subsequent years.
+The science curriculum framework centers around freshmen taking Physics Honors, with the option of taking AP Physics 2, AP Physics C, and Waves and Modern Physics from NJIT in subsequent years.
 Instead of the traditional biology-chemistry-physics sequence, Physics First relies upon a physics-chemistry-biology sequence.
 The school's specialized curriculum adds a lab period once a week to every student's schedule to all science classes, which is equivalent to two regular periods.
 In these labs, students perform unique experiments to understand real-life methods applications of the sciences they are studying.
 Physics experiments range from creating a personal generator to measuring the frequency of a sonic boom.

 Students interested in taking AP Chemistry can do so their junior and senior years, and those interested in AP Biology may do so in their senior year.
 In addition to AP Chemistry and Biology, as well as AP Environmental Science, students have the option to take college level classes in Organic Chemistry (articulation with Fairleigh Dickinson University), Forensic Science (a Syracuse University Project Advance Course), and/or Anatomy & Physiology.